drewww/prism/docs/source/making-a-roguelike/part9.rst

 Creating the game
 -----------------

-We're gonna create a new class Game, and we're gonna include levelgen at the top.
+Now we'll create a new class Game and include levelgen at the top:

 .. code:: lua